gvwilson/sensibleadventures/nardica/nardica.md

 Aunt Naggie blushed.
-Her "knitting" consisted of two balls of yarn, a pair of needles, and an endless series of romance novels featuring wealthy strangers with smoldering eyes who didn't realize how empty their rich, idle lives were until they met the right person,
+Her "knitting" consisted of two balls of yarn, a pair of needles, and an endless series of romance sims featuring wealthy strangers with smoldering eyes who didn't realize how empty their rich, idle lives were until they met the right person,